 UNC’s academic year ends in early May.
 Students will be encouraged to pursue academically relevant summer internships in DC or Brussels.
 Some internship guidance will be offered at the UNC site.

 After the summer, coursework will resume overseas in late August or early September.
 VU University Amsterdam, UPF, and the University of Bremen all have strong offerings in social policy and will mainstream TAM II students into existing courses.
 In Amsterdam, courses focus on comparative welfare states, international political economy, international security, and global environmental governance.
 Some research internships may be available to TAM students who study at the VU.
 At UPF, course titles may include Statistical Analysis I, Electoral Systems, Multiculturality and Immigration Policies, The Welfare State, Globalization and European Integration, Democracy and Political Liberalism, Social Policy and the Welfare State, Electoral Competition and Voting Behaviour, and Migration and Society.
-In Bremen, research internships are readily available to TAM II students and serve as an integral part of the program.
+In Bremen, research internships are readily available to TAM II students and often serve as an integral part of the program.
 Some of these positions are paid.
 In addition, social policy coursework focuses on the economy and on health policy.
-TAM students may also have the option to take classes through other MA programs offered in English at Bremen and at nearby Jacobs University.
+We specifically recommend International and European Social Policy and Comparative Social Policy.
+These are both courses offered through Bremen’s MA Program in Social Policy.
+In addition, TAM students may also have the option to take classes through other MA programs offered in English at Bremen and at nearby Jacobs University.
 During the second semester overseas, TAM II students will focus on their thesis research and preparation.
 Please note that we expect it to be possible for some TAM II students who begin the program in the fall of 2014 to seek both the UNC and European degrees simultaneously.
 This double-degree program will run slightly longer than the single-degree programs, and students will need to enroll for summer session II in their second summer in the program.